-- (4) The University may enter into agreements with other post-secondary institutions for the granting of academic credit, as follows- - (a) domestic articulation agreements, with other Australian tertiary institutions that issue AQF qualifications; - (b) international credit agreements, with overseas tertiary institutions.
+- on a block credit basis, for whole stages or years of a course or program, such as a semester, year or credit point equivalent; - (b) on a matching basis, to exempt a student from the requirement to undertake a unit which is equivalent to a unit already undertaken; - (c) as unspecified credit, in the form of credit points where there is not an equivalent unit; or - (d) in accordance with- - (i) a domestic articulation agreement; or - (ii) an international credit agreement. - (4) The University may enter into agreements with other post-secondary institutions for the granting of academic credit, as follows- - (a) domestic articulation agreements, with other Australian tertiary institutions that issue AQF qualifications; - (b) international credit agreements, with overseas tertiary institutions.